ganbarodigital/php-mv-defensive/docs/V1/Exceptions/UnsupportedType.md

 // our base class and interface(s)
 use GanbaroDigital\ExceptionHelpers\V1\BaseExceptions\UnsupportedType as BaseUnsupportedType;
-use GanbaroDigital\HttpStatus\Specifications\HttpStatusProvider;
+use GanbaroDigital\HttpStatus\Interfaces\HttpRequestErrorException;

 // return types from our method(s)
 use GanbaroDigital\HttpStatus\StatusValues\RequestError\UnprocessableEntityStatus;

 class UnsupportedType
   extends BaseUnsupportedType
-  implements DefensiveException, HttpStatusProvider
+  implements DefensiveException, HttpRequestErrorException
 {
     // we map onto HTTP 422
     use UnprocessableEntityStatusProvider;